Quantum algorithm for estimating volumes of convex bodies: Implementation of the quantum hit-and-run walk

 \section{Implementation of the quantum hit-and-run walk}

 Due to the precision of representing real numbers, the implementation of volume estimation algorithms in practice requires to walk in a discrete domain that is a subset of $\R^n$.
-It is known that walks only taking local steps within a short distance (such as the grid walk and the ball walk) can be discretized with good approximation by dividing $\R^{n}$ into small hypercubes and walking on their centers (see e.g.~\cite{frieze1999log}), but such error analysis does not automatically apply to the quantum counterpart due to the subtleties of implementing quantum walks.
+It is known that walks only taking local steps within a short distance (such as the grid walk and the ball walk) can be discretized with good approximation by dividing $\R^{n}$ into small hypercubes and walking on their centers (see e.g.~\cite{frieze1999log}), but such error analysis does not automatically apply to hit-and-run walks for which we did not find existing classical discretizations.
+We emphasize the discretization in contrast to most classical treatments for two reasons: (1) Quantum algorithms are typically presented in a circuit model, in contrast to the RAM model used by classical algorithms.
+Continuous variables in the circuit model correspond to registers of infinite size, preventing a clear analysis of the resources of the algorithm in terms of gate count.
+Specifically to obtain the performance of the algorithm in reality, we must show that $\poly(\log(1/\epsilon))$ bit registers suffice.
+(2) Standard methods of preparing walk operators corresponding to classical Markov Chains (see for eg. \cite{szegedy2004quantum}) rely on the sparsity of the transition matrix.
+In the case of geometric random walks sparsity is not well-defined in the continuous case and may not hold even for discretizations (for example, the hit-and-run walk has a non-zero transition density to any point in the convex body.)
+The efficient preparation of quantum states corresponding to classical distributions is not always a trivial operation, and there has been research~\cite{holmes2020efficient} about preparing common distributions for quantum Monte-Carlo methods.
+Most existing general procedures come without provable guarantees on the resources required for sufficiently accurate samples; we provide here a simple analysis for the cost of implementing the hit-and-run walk via the Grover-Rudolph method~\cite{grover2002creating}.

-In this section, we introduce a discretized quantum hit-and-run walk and give an explicit analysis of its implementation.
-We give its definition in \sec{discretization-hit-and-run}, lower bound its conductance in \sec{discretization-conductance}, and explain its implementation details in \sec{impl-quant-walk}.